ripventura/ripventura.github.io/helvault/faq.markdown

 {% assign titles = titles | push: "What new features should I expect on the new app?" %}
 {% assign hrefs = hrefs | push: "newFeatures" %}
 {% assign descriptions = descriptions | push: "1.
-Added support for iCloud Sync, one of the most requested featured by the community<br/>2. iPad support<br/>3.
-Mac support<br/>4.
-Added new filter and sorting options on the Collection section<br/>5.
+Added support for iCloud Sync, one of the most requested featured by the community<br/>2.
+Added iPad support<br/>3.
+Added Mac support<br/>4.
+Added new filtering and sorting options on the Collection section<br/>5.
 Improved pricing support with much faster reload<br/>6.
 Reworked the scanner so it supports offline scanning <i>(offline scanning is not yet available, will be coming soon on a future update)</i>" %}

 {% assign titles = titles | push: "Why my purchases from the Legacy app are not restored on the new app?" %}